Some Hamlets and Townships of Dewsbury mentioned in this article:

 Benjamin Hemingway 1759-1839

-Thomas’s father, Benjamin, was a blanket manufacturer in Chickenley, a village adjoining Earlsheaton, so it is very likely that Thomas also made blankets.
-Blanket manufacture was the main produce in Dewsbury for generations and it was to become one of the main places that army blankets and military uniforms were manufactured during the First World War
+Thomas’s father, Benjamin, was a blanket manufacturer at 11 Chickenley, a village adjoining Earlsheaton.
+Blanket manufacture was the main products in Dewsbury for generations and it was to become one of the main places that army blankets and military uniforms were manufactured during the First World War.

 Hemingway in Soothill (Earlsheaton and Chickenley)